Top Sellers in Biography > Biblical:

 "Here is a pastor reading the book of Jonah and finding a preacher who wants settled ministry, not challenges; who wants to see his enemies crushed, not converted; who longs for God's grace in his own life, but not in the lives of others; who knows how to speak God's words with faithfulness, but who wants to see only the component of judgment worked out in reality; a preacher who is angry and who wants God to be angry too; a man who wallows in self-pity and hates it when God exposes that self-pity for the idolatrous arrogance it is.
 It is not difficult to see the relevance of such portraits in our own day.
 And what does it say of God, that he keeps working away at Jonah as he keeps working away at the Ninevites?"

-D. A. Carson ~ Trinity Evangelical Divinity School, Deerfield, Illinois
+D. A. Carson, Research Professor of New Testament, Trinity Evangelical Divinity School, Deerfield, Illinois

 The strength of the book is that it echoes the ministry of a prophet, speaking God's words into a culture which resists that word.

-David Meredith ~ Chairman of Affinity and Minister of Smithton Free Church of Scotland, Inverness
+David Meredith, Minister of Smithton Free Church of Scotland, Inverness

 No matter how well you think you know the story of Jonah, you will be blessed and enlightened by this book from a gifted pastor who has both a good grasp of Scripture and human nature.
 In these pages we see ourselves, running from God but always brought back by God's intervention and grace.
 In this helpful exposition we will recognize the same providence and patience of God in our lives as Jonah experienced.
 Read this book and share it with a friend.